jpmedley/mdn-boilerplates/README.md

 * limiting the number of MDN writing requirements you need to learn
 * letting you focus on what you know best: the content you're contributing.

+*Currently, there is an extensive backlog of undocumented features on MDN.
+Please help even if you only have time to contribute one extra page.
+Every little bit helps.*

 ## Getting Started

 **Prerequisite:** Fork and clone the [MDN Content repo](https://github.com/mdn/content).
 This is where your boilerplates will be submitted.